-- 1. It initializes the transmitter and receiver internal clock counters. - It clears the LSR, except for transmitter register empty (TEMT) and transmit holding register empty (THRE), which are set.
+- 1. Initializes the transmitter and receiver internal clock counters. - Clears the LSR, except for transmitter register empty (TEMT) and transmit holding register empty (THRE), which are set.
 The MCR is also cleared.
 All of the discrete lines, memory elements, and miscellaneous logic associated with these register bits are also cleared or turned off.
-The LCR, divisor latches, RBR, and transmitter buffer register are not affected.
+The LCR, divisor latches, RBR, and transmitter-buffer register are not affected.